Kalichuza/ninjaAdminScripts/Windows-ImageDeployment/README.md

 If you follow these steps closely, you should be able to create a bootable USB that provisions Windows and installs the NinjaOne agent on any compatible device.
 Let me know if you encounter any issues or need further assistance!

-Here’s a clear list of all the values in the `unattend.xml` file that you will need to customize:

-### Customization Instructions:
-1. Replace `examplepassword123` with your desired user password.
-2. Replace `ExampleUser` with the desired username.
-3. Replace `Primary User Account` with a description for the user account (optional).
-4. Replace `John Doe` with the registered owner name.
-5. Replace `ExampleCorp` with the registered organization name (optional).

-This ensures that the `unattend.xml` is tailored to your specific deployment needs.